smonette/summer2017_hao/week4/readme.md

 ## YAY FUN PROJECT! :sparkles:
 First off, thanks so much for bearing with me the past few weeks.
 It's been a crazy push to relaunch day and I appreciate you rolling with the chaos, and helping Ian on those emails—you're a lifesaver!

 This week we have a fun dev exercise.
 Your task is to turn this [sketch file](https://www.dropbox.com/s/tsua2ouau8blqsn/Web_Dev_Exercise.sketch?dl=0) into a working HTML/Sass prototype!
-Since things are quieting down, you should have all thbe time you need to focus on building something your excited about.
+Since things are quieting down, you should have all the time you need to focus on building something your excited about.

 ### Goals
 This is a project for you to explore front-end development, and get familiar with the sort of problems you'd be asked in a job interview.
 You can use whatever tools you want, but I want to see the following: